florianjehn/Societal_Collapse/references.md

 Sandberg, A. (2023).
 The Lifespan of Civilizations: Do Societies “Age,” or Is Collapse Just Bad Luck?
 In How Worlds Collapse.
 Routledge.

+Sandberg, A., & Nelson, C. (2020).
+Who Should We Fear More: Biohackers, Disgruntled Postdocs, or Bad Governments?
+A Simple Risk Chain Model of Biorisk.
+Health Security, 18(3), 155–163. https://doi.org/10.1089/hs.2019.0115

 Savitch, E., Frank, A., Carroll-Nellenback, J., Haqq-Misra, J., Kleidon, A., & Alberti, M. (2021).
 Triggering a Climate Change Dominated “Anthropocene”: Is It Common among Exocivilizations?
 The Astronomical Journal, 162(5), 196. https://doi.org/10.3847/1538-3881/ac1a71

 Scheffer, M., van Nes, E. H., Kemp, L., Kohler, T. A., Lenton, T. M., & Xu, C. (2023).
 The vulnerability of aging states: A survival analysis across premodern societies.
 Proceedings of the National Academy of Sciences, 120(48), e2218834120. https://doi.org/10.1073/pnas.2218834120